 An employee’s gross salary is the wage agreed between with their employer, and is set out in your employment contract.
 A self-employed worker’s gross income is the total amount from all submitted invoices to his clients.

-In the private sector, salaries are not fixed by law but are generally agreed upon via unions under a so-called ‘Collective Labour Agreement’ (CLA).
+In the private sector, salaries are not fixed by law but are generally agreed upon via unions under a collective labor agreement (CLA).
 A CLA may be applicable in the company or within the sector in which you work, and therefore the basics of your employment contract will depend on that; every CLA establishes the basic scale, the conditions for salary indexation and any benefits such as the year-end bonus, meal vouchers, bonuses for shift work, night work, weekend work and so on.

 The gross salary, normally divided and paid out in 13.92 parts, is the sum that the employee earns before any deduction is made.
 The two most important deductions are the social security contributions and the payroll tax.